MuelNova/PwNo/README.md

 options:
   -h, --help            show this help message and exit --libc [LIBC], -l [LIBC]
-  --no-debug, -D        Disable debug mode
+  --debug DBG, -d DBG   Which dbg() to be executed, default is `all`, use comma to split. e.g. `-d 0,1,3` --no-debug, -D        Disable debug mode
   --remote REMOTE, -r REMOTE
                         Remote host:port